EMERGENCY:

 The Context

-Indonesia has made significant progress in improving its overall health indicators over the past three decades, but challenges remain.
-Indonesia’s health system suffers from a shortage of qualified health workers and inequitable healthcare access.
+Indonesia has made significant progress in improving public health indicators over the past three decades, but challenges remain.
+Indonesia’s health system has a shortage of qualified health workers and many have difficulties accessing care.

 Indonesia is home to some of the highest maternal and neonatal death rates in Southeast Asia, with two mothers and eight newborns dying every hour from primarily preventable causes.